 Burdock.
 The root is used to stimulate detoxification of the lymph and liver, known as a “blood purifier.”
 It also has diuretic and diaphoretic properties.

 Dandelion.
 The leaves are a tonic to the kidneys, being one of the few diuretics that does not deplete the body of potassium.
 The whole plant, especially the root, is a detoxifying tonic for the liver.
 The whole plant is bitter and can be used as a digestive stimulant.

 Chickweed.
 One of the most nutrient dense plants, full of antioxidants.
 Great for skin conditions when infused into oil.
 Dissolves cysts and lumps.

-Plantain, Ribwort, Pig’s ear.
+Native Plantain, Ribwort, Pig’s ear.
 Fantastic wound healing herb.
 “Not only does plantain increase the speed of healing, it also relieves pain, stops bleeding, draws out foreign matter, stops itching, prevents and stops allergic reactions from bee stings, kills bacteria, and reduces swelling.”
 Mucilaginous.
 The seed husks are the main ingredient in psyllium laxatives.
 Identify this common weed by the 5 parallel veins on the underside of the leaf.